spoorn/media-to-ascii/README.md

 Then you can follow the Ubuntu setup above.

-Note: on WSL2, drives are prefixed with `/mnt/c/` rather than `C:/`
+Note: on WSL2, drives in paths are prefixed with `/mnt/c/` rather than `C:/`

 ### Arch Linux